notloststudio/everytype/README.md

 A super simple modern framework for rapid web design and protoyping.
 Simply HTML + CSS.
 Responsive layout with [Every-Layout](https://every-layout.dev), and responsive typography from [Andy Bell](https://piccalil.li/tutorial/improve-the-readability-of-the-content-on-your-website/).
 Original html from [Aprietof](https://github.com/aprietof/every-layout).

-Requires purchase of Every-Layout available [Here](https://every-layout.dev).
+Requires the purchase of Every-Layout available [Here](https://every-layout.dev).

 ## How to use